Gtajisan/frn-tg-v2/README.md

 npm install

 # configure env variables
-# copy .env.example to .env and edit
+# copy copy your token for bot_father and past config.json and edit
-cp .env.example .env
+location 'config.json`
-# edit .env, set your bot token, API keys, database URLs, etc.
+like = "token": "your_token",
 # run the bot
 npm start
 # or